graphcommerce-org/graphcommerce/docs/pages/upgrading-your-project.md

 Note: If you've

-To upgrade your project we need to upgrade all the GraphCommerce packages to the latest version and we need to migrate the made in the base example directories directories to your local project.
+To upgrade your project we need to:

+1. Upgrade all the GraphCommerce packages to the latest version and
+2. We need to migrate changes made in the graphcommerce example repo for your usage.

+Instructions:

 1. `yarn list --pattern @graphcommerce/next-ui` to find currently installed package.
 We need this later, write it down somewhere.
+   _Note: We're using `@graphcommerce/next-ui` here, because that package is almost guaranteed to be updated with every release._
 2. Find the latest version of (`@graphcommerce/next-ui`)[https://github.com/ho-nl/m2-pwa/blob/master/packages/next-ui/package.json#L3].
    We need this later, write it down somewhere.